Best Weighted Blanket of 2021

 The Luna weighted blanket is a high-quality product that shows in its every detail.
-The design is health-conscious (the cotton exterior is Oeko-Tex certified), it comes in 5 sizes to ensure a proper fit, and you can choose from 10 different weight options.
-It has seven layers of insulation to help create superior comfort.
-The medical-grade glass beads used to increase the mass of the throw, the near-perfectly sized 5.5" x 5.5" pockets evenly distributing the bead weight, and the heavy-duty stitching all prove that Luna is serious about making a product that will fulfill the promise of being comfortable, soothing, and long-lasting.
+The design is health-conscious (the cotton exterior is Oeko-Tex certified), and you can choose from five sizes and 10 different weight options.
+It has seven layers of insulation to help create superior comfort, and medical-grade glass beads are used to increase the throw's weight.
+Quality materials, heavy-duty stitching, and the perfectly sized 5.5" x 5.5" pockets that evenly distribute the bead weight prove that Luna is serious about making a product that will fulfill the promise of being comfortable, soothing, and long-lasting.

-Of all the products that we tested to produce this review, the Luna proved the hardest to find any issues of concern.
-However, we will say that despite the company's claims of being cooling and also warming, the dense insulation may turn out to be more than some folks will want.
-To be blunt, this blanket is toasty.
-Additionally, the color we purchased tended to show dust and dirt more readily than other models in the line-up.
+Out of all the contenders in our weighted blanket review, this was the product that produced the fewest complaints from our test team.
+However, we will say that despite the marketing claim of being cooling and also warming, the dense insulation may turn out to be more than some folks will want.
+To be blunt, this blanket is toasty — though if you run cold, this could be seen as a plus.
+The color we ordered tended to show dust and dirt more readily than other models in the line-up.
 That said, this throw comes in 10 different color/pattern options, and a cover is available for purchase should you want to simplify the cleaning process.

-Whether you are a super-seer or just have a discerning color palette, the YnM will not only provide a snuggly, hug-like sensation but will satisfy your need for the perfect color match to your living or bedroom decor.
-The worry-free Oeko-Tex certified) cotton exterior and durable glass weights separated into 4.7" x 4.7" pockets provide a gentle touch to those under the weight of this throw.
-The blanket is machine-washable, but you can purchase an aftermarket cover to simplify the process.
+For those with a knack for aesthetics or a discerning color palette, the YnM will not only provide a snuggly, hug-like sensation but will scratch your itch for the perfect color match to your living or bedroom decor.
+The worry-free (Oeko-Tex certified) cotton exterior and durable glass weights separated into 4.7" x 4.7" pockets provide a gentle touch to those under the weight of this throw.
+The blanket is machine-washable, but you can purchase an aftermarket cover to make the cleaning process easier.

-While we were impressed with all the color options, the Oeko-Tex certified cotton, and the small, distributive pockets, we were not blown away by the stitching quality.
-After a few washes and an admittedly heavy testing regiment, some of the stitching started to fray.
-Despite our experience with what we'd consider so-so stitching, we still think that the YnM's color options, high-end fabric, and ease of cleaning make it well worth the outlay in cash.
+While we were impressed with all the color options, the Oeko-Tex certified cotton, and the small, distributive pockets, this blanket's stitching quality left something to be desired.
+After a few washes and an admittedly heavy testing regimen, some of the stitching began to fray.
+Despite the mediocre stitching job, we still think that the YnM's color options, high-end fabric, and ease of cleaning make it well worth the outlay in cash.

 The Waowoo is a competitively priced blanket that allows interested customers to get a feel for the potential benefits of a weighted blanket without betting the farm on the product.
 The 5" x 5" pocket design does a fair job of spreading out the weight evenly.
 The durable glass beads are tough.
 And, perhaps most importantly, the blanket comes in 7 weight options so that you can match it to your body type.

 Our opinion of the Quility was significantly increased by the fact that a duvet cover was included with the blanket purchase.
 While putting a cover on after washing can be a bit of a pain, the longer-term clean look of the blanket is without a doubt worth the effort.
-Like many of the weighted blankets, cleaning this model is burdensome since tumble drying is not advised due to the weight.
-Yet, you get the same clean outcome when washing the cover and hang drying it is a cinch in comparison.
+Like many weighted blankets, laundering this model is burdensome since tumble drying is not advised due to the weight.
+Yet, you get the same clean outcome when washing the cover and hang drying, which is a cinch, in comparison.
 Aside from this benefit, the blanket has batting on both sides of the glass beads, and it comes in several sizes and weight options.

-While keeping the Quility blanket clean is made easier by the cover, if you need to wash the blanket, it's a very involved process.
+While the included cover makes for easier maintenance, if you do need to wash the blanket, the process is quite involved.
 Additionally, the relatively large 6.25" x 6.25" quilted pockets make for a somewhat uneven distribution of weight.
 Despite these shortcomings, we still like this blanket only for the ease of cleaning provided by the cover.
 Call us lazy.

 The WONAP stands apart from the class of blankets due to its unique bamboo textile exterior.
 Bamboo offers better wicking, and arguably, better cooling properties than cotton.
-It is considered to be a more sustainable agricultural crop, as well.
-In addition to the alternative outer material, this blanket uses a 4" x 4" diamond pocket pattern to house the glass beads, which facilitate an even spread of weight.
+It is also considered to be a more sustainable agricultural crop.
+In addition to the alternative outer material, this blanket uses a 4" x 4" diamond pocket pattern to house the glass beads, facilitating an even spread of weight.
 The batting is dual-sided as well, rendering superior insulation and padding.
 Finally, the blanket comes in 5 size options (41" x 60" to 86" x 92") and six weight options (10 to 30 lbs) so that you can assure the desired coverage and pressure.

 Conversely, the WONAP only comes in one color: folkstone gray.
-Also, the blanket does not come with a cover, which exacerbates the difficulties in cleaning.
+Also, the blanket does not come with a cover, which exacerbates the difficulties in cleaning if you don't opt for your own aftermarket duvet cover.
 It can only be machine washed with cold water on the gentle cycle, and it can't be tumble dried due to the glass beads.
 However, this is the unfortunate reality of cleaning weighted blankets in general.
-All said, this blanket is a great choice for those looking for cotton alternatives.
+All said, this blanket is a great choice for those seeking alternatives to cotton.

 One con of this blanket is that the one-sided batting limits insulation.
-Moreover, this contender is quite steeply-priced in comparison to better performing models.
+Moreover, this contender has a steep price tag in comparison to better-performing models.
 That said, we could not deny the distinct and pleasant feeling that this product produced.

 The ZonLi's distinguishing characteristic is the wide variety of original color patterns.
 At the time of this writing, the blanket comes in 12 color options.
-The careful reader might say, wait a second.
-That's not that many.
-While some companies offer more color options, the ZonLi's colors are arguably the most diverse.
+While some companies offer even more, the ZonLi's colors are arguably the most diverse.

 Aside from the plethora of color options, the ZonLi suffers from the same issues that face all weighted comforters.
 Namely, the blanket is hard to wash and even harder to dry.
-This model has square pockets as well, which, while not terrible, are not the best design for distributing the weighted beads.
-Moreover, it doesn't come with a cover.
+Additionally, this model has square pockets; while this isn't an inherent drawback, square pockets aren't the best design for distributing weighted beads.
+This model also doesn't come with a cover.
 However, if one is available for purchase, we, and the manufacturer, encourage you to buy one.

-The Baloo stands apart from the other products reviewed here because each blanket purchase comes with a link to download Tibetan and crystal singing bowl sounds.
+The Baloo stands apart from the other products we tested because each blanket purchase comes with a link to download Tibetan and crystal singing bowl sounds.
 Additionally, the manufacturer states that it is possible to tumble dry the blanket, which means that it's a lot easier to launder it.

-The tumble dry option is appreciated all the more as the duvet for this blanket is sold separately and is almost the same price as the throw itself.
-Finally, this model lacks batting on both sides, and its size, weight, and color options are limited at three, four, and one, respectively.
-Yet, what the Baloo lacks in options, it makes up for with a classy quilted pattern.
+The tumble dry option is appreciated all the more since the duvet cover for this blanket is sold separately and is almost the same price as the throw itself.
+Finally, this model lacks batting on both sides and is only offered in one color and limited size and weight options.
+Yet, what the Baloo lacks in options, it makes up for with its classy quilted pattern.